Dr Nigel Wood

-In 2003 Nigel was awarded a Met Office Research Fellowship which he held until 2006 when he was appointed to his current role as Head of Dynamics Research.
+In 2003 Nigel was awarded a Met Office Research Fellowship which he held until 2006 when he was appointed Head of Dynamics Research.
+In 2019 he moved to his current role as a Principal Fellow.

 Nigel has co-supervised five PhD theses and examined two others.
 He was an Ordinary Member of Council of the Royal Meteorological Society 2000-2003 and was Associate Editor of the Quarterly Journal of the Royal Meteorological Society 2001-2005.

 - L G Groves Memorial Prize for Meteorology 2002